rebekkjm/helenmorkenno/_products/cones.md

 A cone is elegant classic shape that makes a beautiful hanging lamp.
 I make single lamps with impressed or embossed designs, or I can design a lamp with multiple cones to suit your specific interior.

-E14 bulb socket, 3 m white textile flex with switch and plug.
-Approximate size 15 - 25 cm.
+*E14 bulb socket, 3 m white textile flex with switch and plug.
+15 - 25 cm.*

 ![Cone shaped pendant light with abstract floral pattern]({{ site.github.url }}/img/Cones1.jpg)